Harpia Logo white

 After painting a picture of what would happen if they don’t act, illustrate what will happen if they do!
 When doing so, it is crucial to demonstrate a compelling image of an achievable future.

 Be clear and specific so your Hero can see themselves in that future.
+In the ecommerce journey, clarity and specificity are key to helping customers envision the benefits of your product.

 There are three effective ways to bring your story to a happy ending.
 Good stories enable heroes to achieve at least one of the following psychological desires: